Email templates for engagement surveys

 Here’s how these results made me feel [ ].
 Here are some actions we are taking based on hearing your feedback:

-We are sharing specific results with internal leaders on their areas of the business, so we encourage you to ask your [division leader/manager] about it.
+We are sharing specific results with internal leaders in their areas of the business, so we encourage you to ask your [division leader/manager] about it.
 Remember that engagement is a two-way street, so please think about how you can also be part of the solution.
 While we get better together, we will continue doing 15Five's 6-minute surveys periodically throughout the year so we can understand what’s working and what’s not.

 Thank you for your continued trust and commitment,